NEON-biodiversity/template_repository/README.md

 ## Contributors

-[*- List individuals or organizations involved in collecting, processing, and maintaining the Level 0 data.*]
+[*List individuals or organizations involved in collecting, processing, and maintaining the Level 0 data.*]

 ## Contact Information